-The Digital Ladebug debugger debugs programs compiled with the DEC C++ compiler on the Digital UNIX operating system.
+The DIGITAL Ladebug debugger debugs programs compiled with the DEC C++ compiler on the Tru64 UNIX operating system.
 The following features are supported:

 - C++ names and expressions, including:

 - Explicit and implicit this pointer to refer to class members

 - Scope resolution operator (::)

 - Member access operators: period (.) and right arrow (->)

 - Reference types

 - Template instantiations

 - C++ exception handling

 - Setting breakpoints in:

 - Member functions, including static and virtual functions

 - A member function in a particular object

 - Overloaded functions

 - Constructors and destructors

 - Template instantiations

 - Exception handlers

+- Calling overloaded functions

 - Changing the current class scope to set breakpoints and examine static members of a class that are not currently in scope

-- Calling overloaded functions

-- Debugging programs containing a mixture of C++ code and code in other languages
+- Displaying static or dynamic type information